 STATEMENT ON INTERNAL CONTROL

-The system of internal control is designed to manage rather than eliminate the risk of failure to achieve Transport Scotland's policies, aims and objectives.
-I can therefore only provide reasonable and not absolute assurance of its effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise these risks, to evaluate the likelihood and impact of them being realised, and to manage them efficiently, economically and effectively.
-This system of internal control has been in place in Transport Scotland for the year ended 31 March 2011 and up to the date of approval of the Annual Report and Accounts.
+The system of internal control is designed to manage rather than eliminate the risk of failure to achieve Transport Scotland’s policies, aims and objectives.
+I can therefore only provide reasonable and not absolute assurance of effectiveness.
+The system of internal control is based on an ongoing process designed to identify and prioritise these risks, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, economically and effectively.
+The system of internal control has been in place in Transport Scotland for the year ended 31 March 2008 and up to the date of approval of the annual report and accounts.
 It is in accordance with the guidance from Scottish Ministers.

 I have established a framework of responsibility for risk management, in accordance with the SPFM, with appropriate support, guidance and procedures from all parts of the Agency’s business:

-- In conjunction with the Directors I reviewed the strategic and operational risks to the Agency's business throughout the year, and this is a regular item at the monthly Board meetings.
+- the Transport Scotland Corporate Board reviews strategic and operational risks to the Agency’s business and this is a regular agenda item at the monthly Corporate Board meeting.

 - I hold regular meetings with Ministers where both strategic and operational risks are discussed.